siderolabs/talos/website/content/v1.4/introduction/getting-started.md

 ### DNS records

-If neither of the other methods work for you, you can use DNS records to provide a measure of redundancy.
+You can use DNS records to provide a measure of redundancy.
 In this case, you would add multiple A or AAAA records (one for each control plane node) to a DNS name.

 For instance, you could add: